 Welcome the High Holy Days with innovative and highly participatory visual prayer and music led by Ross M. Levy and the Levites, Rabbi Newburge, Cantor Rudnick, and Rabbi Kleinman in the Morganroth Sanctuary and Hausen Auditorium.
 Only Contemporary Service ticket holders will be admitted.

 Family Services & Activities

 Family Services will be led by Rabbi Kleinman and Chana Rothman and are designed for our youngest children (under 7) and their families to worship together.
-Parents and children can then participate in activities with our ECE and Religious School teachers.
-Only the service portions will be Livestreamed.
-Only families with Family Service tickets will be admitted. *Adults must be present at all times*
+Parents and children can then participate in activities with our ECE and Religious School teachers. *Adults must be present at all times*

 Bring your children, your friends, even your dogs, to this family-friendly and in-person program at Shortridge Park.

 What is Tashlich?
 The word “Tashlich” means, “You will cast away.”
 For centuries Jews have gathered on the first day of Rosh Hashanah at bodies of water and recited the Tashlich prayer, shaking bread crumbs into the water to express our desire to be free of our sins.